-Commissioner Brown if we could get a taxable entity in that space then we should.
+Commissioner Brown stated that if there could be a taxable entity in that space then we should.
 He stated that some of the facility may not be in the county's jurisdiction.

 Commissioner Rousseau stated that he agreed.
-He stated that it would require partnerships such as with Peachtree City and Tyrone, the county could partner in this way as well.
+He stated that it would require partnerships such as with Peachtree City and Tyrone.
+The county could partner in this way as well.